 I met with Donella Wilson, nonprofit partner, and her professionalism and easy going personality really resonated with me.
 She was definitely someone I could see myself working with.
 Additionally, GHJ has a very impressive and prestigious list of non-profit client.
 Clients that I would be proud to serve.

 Mark Kawauchi, CPA, is a Managing Director within the Firm’s Nonprofit Audit Practice.
-Mark has 30 years of public accounting experience and is dedicated to the Firm’s nonprofit clients with a specialty in healthcare.
+Mark has more than 30 years of public accounting experience and is dedicated to the Firm’s nonprofit clients with a specialty in healthcare.
 In addition to performing audits and reviews, Mark enjoys being a business advisor to his clients and providing them with personalized service to help them meet their goals.

 He is also a member of the Los Angeles Area Chamber of Commerce Health Care Committee, the Healthcare Financial Management Association, the California Society of Certified Public Accountants, the American Institute of Certified Public Accountants and Southern California Grantmakers.
 Mark also serves on the planning committee for the California Society of CPAs’ Annual Not-for-Profit Organizations Conference.